Why It’s a Good Idea to Upgrade to a 200 Amp Service Panel

 Step 1.
 DON’T EVEN THINK ABOUT IT!

 Step 2.
-Call a professional electrician.
+Call a Professional Electrician.

 Changing an electrical service panel isn’t like changing a fuse or wiring a new ceiling fan.
 It’s extremely dangerous.
 The electrician will be working with amperages that can be lethal.
 There is no room for error here.
 A service panel that’s wired wrong can start an electrical fire, and a loose live wire could electrocute a homeowner.

-If your attempt to do the work yourself without a licensed electrician and proper permits, your insurance is not likely to cover any future claims related to the service panel.
+If you attempt to do the work yourself without a licensed electrician and proper permits, your insurance is not likely to cover any future claims related to the service panel.
 You could also be held liable for property damages or injuries if your DIY work causes a fire.

 Find a Local Electrician